 It has struck me how many churches are located on this island of 50,000 people.
 Driving through the streets on this Sunday morning, congregations meet and chatter outside their places of worship and church bands practice their marching out in the hot sun.

-The churches cover all denominations – Catholic, Baptist, Methodist, Jehovahs Witness, Presbyterian – and there are new churches in various states of construction continuing to add to the numbers.
+The churches on Grand Cayman Island cover all denominations – Catholic, Baptist, Methodist, Jehovahs Witness, Presbyterian – and there are new churches in various states of construction continuing to add to the numbers.
 I tried to find out how many churches there were in Cayman – but it was near on impossible.
 One website said ‘too many’.
 Cayman Online lists 16.
 ECayman lists 71, including Dial-A-Prayer.

 Flip Flop Tree